 Recognizing Our Aggregate of Feelings during Sensory Cognition

-Now we experience a level of happiness with the other sense fields as well.
-Like with sounds.
-We’ve just been hearing the sound of sirens – of maybe police or a fire engine, I don’t know what.
-We’re experiencing it with happiness: we’d like to continue hearing it for the entire afternoon?
-Or would we prefer that it stop and we stop hearing it?
-It may not be within our power to turn it off like a radio or a television – maybe we could stick our fingers in our ears so that we don’t hear it so loudly – but we would experience it with unhappiness.
-There are other things that we, when we hear it, we’d like to continue hearing it; for instance, our favorite music, or there’s the sound of somebody’s voice that: “It really is wonderful.
-I could listen to you speaking all day long.
-It gives me pleasure.”
-And there are other people, just the sound of their voice and I go: “Eek!
-I can’t bear this person’s voice.”
+We experience a level of happiness with all the other sense fields as well.
+With sounds, for example, imagine hearing the sound of a police siren or a fire engine siren.
+If we had an emergency, we might experience the sound with happiness, but would we like to continue hearing it for the entire afternoon or would we prefer to stop hearing it?
+It may not be within our power to turn it off like a radio or a television – maybe we could stick our fingers in our ears so that we don’t hear it so loudly – but we certainly would experience it with unhappiness.
+There are other sounds we’d like to continue hearing, for instance, our favorite music or the sound of a loved one’s voice.
+With some people, it really is wonderful to listen to their voice; it gives us pleasure.
+There are other people, though, that we can’t bear to hear.

 Experiencing Different Feelings

 This discussion about the levels of happiness and unhappiness can become very detailed and multi-layered.
 When we hear the sound of traffic as well as the sound of birds singing, we might experience the sound of the street traffic with unhappiness, and at the same time, the sound of the birds with happiness.
 Maybe we’re looking around as well, and we experience seeing one person’s coat with happiness; we find it pretty, for example.
 We don’t really pay attention to somebody else in our field of vision because it doesn’t give us pleasure; we don’t enjoy seeing this or that person.
 In fact, we’re having many different feelings of happiness and unhappiness all networked together at the same time.